confluentinc/vscode/README.md

 #### Connect to your streams

-The Confluent extension for VS Code supports accessing your Apache Kafka® clusters locally or on Confluent Cloud.
+Confluent for VS Code supports accessing your Apache Kafka® clusters locally or on Confluent Cloud.

 - To start a local Kafka cluster,